Official websites use .gov

 Click image to enlarge.

-Total Body Photography for skin cancer research
+Figure 4.
+Total body photography for skin cancer detection

 Additional Funding